tylerolson3/BACKUP-invoice-app-fullstack/README.md

 # About the Project
 Write a short sentence or two about this project and what it does.
 Be sure to include a link and a screenshot (we're front end devs so we can actually see our work!).

-The challenge
+The Challenge:

-- Build out this invoicing application and get it looking as close to the design as possible.
+- Build out this invoicing application and get it looking as close to the design as possible, including responsive-design elements
-- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Create, read, update, and delete invoices
 - Receive form validations when trying to create/edit an invoice
-- Save draft invoices, and mark pending invoices as paid
-- Filter invoices by status (draft/pending/paid)
+- Save draft invoices, and mark pending invoices as paid, & filter by status (draft/pending/paid)
-- Keep track of any changes, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)
+- Create a full-stack application with CRUD functionality

 https://invoice-tyler.netlify.app/